2. Representations of pairwise alignments#

 2.1.2.
 How Matrices Facilitate Alignment#

 A matrix for sequence alignment is essentially a grid.
 Each cell in this grid represents a comparison point between a character from one sequence and another from the second sequence.
-Each cell of the matrix correspond to the characters in the two sequences being aligned.
-And a path from the first left cell to the bottom right cell of the matrix represent a global alignment.
+Each cell of the matrix corresponds to the characters in the two sequences being aligned.
+And a path from the top left cell to the bottom right cell of the matrix represents a global alignment.

 One step of an alignment